rdiankov/openrave/docs/en/devel/testing.rst

   python test/run_tests.py

-If the PARALLEL_JOBS environment variable is set to "-jX", then will distribute the computation onto X processes.

 For future: Running 'make test' in the root directory should setup the OpenRAVE environment from local **build** folder and run all tests.

 Basic Tests